FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 The flow detection might seem random, but consider [this recent research](https://cseweb.ucsd.edu/~lriek/papers/taylor-icra-2021.pdf) that uses optical flow to determine busy-ness in hospital settings to facilitate robot navigation.
 Note the velocity parameter on page 3 and the mentions of optical flow.

-Now, use **VNC to access to your Pi** and open the terminal.
+Now, connect your webcam to your Pi and use **VNC to access to your Pi** and open the terminal.
 Use the following command lines to try each of the examples we provided:
 (***it will not work if you use ssh from your laptop***)

 ```